 Relive The Run: The St. Louis Blues became Stanley Cup champions one year ago

-ST. LOUIS, Mo. -- It may be hard to believe, but the St. Louis Blues hoisted the Stanley Cup and capped off one of the most improbable success stories in recent hockey history one year ago.
+It may be hard to believe, but the St. Louis Blues hoisted the Stanley Cup and capped off one of the most improbable success stories in recent hockey history one year ago.

 Friday marks the one-year anniversary of the St. Louis Blues clinching their first Stanley Cup championship, ending the NHL’s longest wait ever – 52 years – for a first-time champion.